charliepark/freemium/README.markdown

 Freemium was written by Lance Ivy in an attempt to "encapsulate the Right Way to offer service subscriptions".

-This version is maintained by ExpanDrive for use on their Strongspace service.
+This version is a tweak of the copy maintained by ExpanDrive for use on their Strongspace service.
+This copy was adjusted by Charlie Park.

 ## Gateway Requirements